intel/virtual-storage-manager/INSTALL.md

 **Q: Why I can't upgrade from Firefly to Giant?**

 	A: There are a few missing packages in Giant repository like python-rados, librados2-devel, python-cephfs, python-rbd, librbd1-devel. you'd find out them and install in advance before upgrade.
-There is a ceph issue is for it at http://tracker.ceph.com/issues/10476#change-46231.
+There is a ceph issue for it at http://tracker.ceph.com/issues/10476#change-46231.

 **Q: How can I present pool to Openstack?**